Season One, Episode Fourteen: “That Damn Donna Reed”

 RORY: Well, I guess that just leaves bass player for the Foo Fighters.

-— Lane is referring to the US Civil War (1861-1865) waged “between the Union (states that remained loyal to the federal union, or ‘the North’) and the Confederacy (states that voted to secede, or ‘the South’).
-The central cause of the war was the status of slavery, especially the expansion of slavery into [additional] territories” (Wikipedia).
-In the end, the Confederacy was defeated, and the United States’ population of four million enslaved Black people won emancipation.
+• Lane is referring to the American Civil War, waged between the Union (states loyal to the federal union, or “the North”) and the Confederacy (states that voted to secede, or “the South”) from 1861 to 1865.
+The central cause of the war was the status of slavery, especially the expansion of slavery into western territories.
+The Confederacy was ultimately defeated, and the United States’ population of four million enslaved Black people won emancipation.

-— The US rock band Foo Fighters (previously mentioned in episode twelve at 22:45) was founded by former Nirvana drummer Dave Grohl following the 1994 death of Nirvana frontman Kurt Cobain.
-The Foo Fighters became a global success in their own right, winning 12 Grammy Awards and gaining induction to the Rock and Roll Hall of Fame in their first year of eligibility (in October 2021).
+• US rock band the Foo Fighters (mentioned previously in episode 12) was founded by former Nirvana drummer Dave Grohl in 1994.
+They became a global success in their own right, winning 12 Grammy Awards and gaining induction to the Rock and Roll Hall of Fame in their first year of eligibility, in October 2021.
 Nate Mendel has been their bass player continuously since 1995.

-— Siouxsie and the Banshees are a British rock band founded in 1976.
-“They have been widely influential, both over their contemporaries and with later acts. … Initially associated with the punk scene, the band rapidly evolved to create ‘a form of post-punk discord full of daring rhythmic and sonic experimentation'” (Wikipedia).
+• Siouxsie and the Banshees are a widely influential British post-punk band founded in 1976.
+Bassist Steven Severin and drummer Peter Edward Clarke, known professionally as Budgie, have also played keyboards for the band.
 The band broke up in 1996 but reunited briefly for the Seven Year Itch tour in 2002.

 LANE: We have classic rock, progressive rock, pretty-boy rock–